ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 </tbody>
 </table>

-Table 9 gives a summary overview of ABV values across the entire United Sate, showing a wide range of alcohol content across the nation.
+Table 10 gives a summary overview of ABV values across the entire United Sate, showing a wide range of alcohol content across the nation.
 We range from 1/10% to 12.8%.
 The average value of ABV comes in just below 6% at 5.97% while the absolute center value equates to 5.6%.
-This stands to reason as there area larger percentage of lower alcohol content beers with a few high proof beers which are definitely outliers.
+This stands to reason as there are a larger percentage of lower alcohol content beers with a few high proof beers which are definitely outliers.

-Table 9: Summary statistics for the ABV
+Table 10: Summary statistics for the ABV

 ```r
 kable(data.frame(Summary_Statistics_Value = unclass(summary(brewbeer$ABV))))%>%